 The summer was about the first experience with 'fire-free' and 'people-free' days being in the forest on the Ladoga's lakeshore.
 It's just a comfortable and healing 'single camping' (not extreme experiments).

-The Autumn is in Arkhangelsk region sleeping in October in a hayloft just above goats (I milked them every day) and a horse.
+The Autumn is in Arkhangelsk region.
+Been sleeping in October in a hayloft just above goats (I milked them every day) and a horse.
 The whole winter in Karelia in Kostamuksha Natural Reserve (Russian North-West just on the border with Finland).
 Nature protection institutions and climate science.
 Finno-Ugric languages' sounds and rhythms (now I understand why J. R. R. Tolkien was so involved with it).

 I've 'met' a 'colleague of mine' - Elias Lönnrot.
-A Finnish physician and philologist, he collected and published the epos of past times ('Kalevala') while my field trips bring me the spruces of possible biocentric future epos and the corresponding values' space.
+A Finnish physician and philologist, he collected and published the epos of past times ('Kalevala') while my field trips bring me the sprouts of possible biocentric future epos and the corresponding values' space.
 Exact places' reports and analytical notes are published as separate blog posts, two overview articles are part of GEN Russia Annual Newsletters (2019 and 2020).
 The first one I've translated to English: Ecovillages, Kin’s Domains, and New Farmers: 25 Years of the Modern ‘Back to the Land’ Movement in Russia/CIS.

 As the global and Russian situation with people (including myself) unconsciously using nature and too young nature/organic centric agriculture (permaculture) in Russia I shifted my re-search focus on Scandinavia.